About/Contact

 One of my cartoons is taped to the cabinet in Paul Giamatti’s character’s office in the movie San Andreas starring The Rock.
 Another travels around with the Smithsonian Astrophysics Observatory’s exhibit on black holes.
-I am learning to tattoo and so far have inked myself and one of my kids.
+I have been learning to tattoo and so far have inked myself and one of my kids.

 My hometown was/is the semi-rural site of a national laboratory, so the adults around were chemists or biologists and sometimes rocket scientists – and/or, ranchers or vintners.
 They were musicians and photographers and artists as well.
 Scientists do a lot of art and vice versa.